5 Foods That Cause Belly Bloat + What To Eat Instead

 All processed foods include additives and chemicals, and many contain gluten or one of its derivatives to enhance texture, consistency, and taste.
 This gluten is very different from natural gluten in fresh wheat and has a direct effect on digestion.

 Instead of eating the foods listed above, fill your diet with cooked vegetables like spinach, carrots, potatoes, and yams.
+The nutrient-rich veggies will keep you satisfied longer and will help you avoid the negative effects of processed foods.
 Soups, especially vegetarian ones are great for your body.
 I typically recommend split-pea, tomato, mixed vegetable, or bone broth soups.
 Teas like chamomile and mint have beneficial benefits as well!